jonathanlb/sqlite32grafana/README.md

 debugging.
 Any non-empty value will trigger it at the moment....

 ## TODO
-- Fix the tag values displayed in the legend.
+- Implement table queries.
+- Add intervalization aliases to allow duration, e.g. `i(10s)` to intervalize every 10 seconds.
+- Apply adhocFilters from grafana query.
 - Implement multiple group-by options.
 - Implement tag-values.
-- Add intervalization aliases to allow duration, e.g. `i(10s)` to intervalize every 10 seconds.